 (Jane is the author of Pier Angeli: A Fragile Life .)

 🧸 Ralph Schiller

-For his early interest and support in my project; for his numerous reviews of Marisa’s movies; for his countless advice and stories that I can’t get enough of; and for his friendship I treasure.
+For his early interest and support in my project; for his numerous reviews of Marisa’s movies; for his precious advice; for his stories that I can’t get enough of; and for his friendship I treasure.